ADMSI14/interactive-restaurant-finder-app/ai-usage-disclosure.md

 - Restructuring
 - and Enhancing the language to fit technical reports

+AND

+- It was used for debugging purposes.

-**Review Process**: After using the AI assistant, the author reviewed all generated documentation, made necessary modifications, and verified it.
+**Review Process**: After using the AI assistant, the author reviewed all documentation, made necessary modifications, and verified it.

 **Course Compliance**: The author believe this use of AI fits within course regulations because:
 - AI was used to better the quality of the documentation
 - It was not used to generate or implement code.
+- It was solely use to understand errors and debug.
 - The use was transparent and disclosed in this document

-### Note

-If no AI was used please provide a simple statement that "No AI was used in the creation of this work in way"